 Getting beyond the usual basics

-Although everyone has a typical timeline and budget laid out, it may not necessarily mean a good for your wedding from the get go.
+Although everyone has a typical timeline and budget laid out, it may not necessarily mean a good fit for hiring the venue you like or may be the band your fiance adores from the get go.
 Speak to your planner about a timeline made specifically for you and also about putting together a monthly macro-todo list that is specific to your needs.
 The same for the budget as well, prioritizing your requirements on it, whether it means splurging on the cinematography and cutting back on the floral arrangements or going all out on the venue of your dreams.
 This a quick test to assess the planners approach, their skills towards detailing and overall execution.

 Being able to trust their insights and their experience

 Being a part of the industry their connections are well branched out, they have a great list people that you can work with but can also reach out to connections beyond their circles.
 Planners typically worked on a providing you with a list of vendors that they can swear by, which is excellent but they are fully capable of exploring new talent.
 Although it is recommended that you do give them serious consideration.
 A event coordinator’s shortlist comes from a combination of their experience with the vendor in the past, their personalities and work and an overall positive experience.

 Space for Creativity

 Event planners are a part of the industry mainly for their passion for organizing weddings, this is what gets their creative juices going.
 Bringing new ideas to the table, or being to churn out a thought into a reality bring out refreshing achievements to them.
 Bring able to explore their creativity only works when you offer them some flexibility.
 Most planners enjoy the experience of brainstorming with a bride, bring about new approaches and a chance to elevate what they have done in the past.